Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

 \section{Lie algebras and quantum dynamics}

-In this section we'll give a brief overview of Lie algebras, and summarise the work of \cite{fernandez_time-evolution_1989} which applied them to simulate quantum systems in the Heisenberg picture.
+In this section we will give a brief overview of Lie algebras, and summarise the work of Fernández \cite{fernandez_time-evolution_1989} which showed how they can be used to obtain linear parameterisations of dynamics in finite Lie algebras.
 Lie theory is a broad subject, and we will focus only on the ideas needed for the linear parameterisations.
 For a pedagogical introduction to Lie algebra for the Wei-Norman expansion we refer to Qvarfort \& Pikovski \cite{qvarfort_solving_2022}.